comatory/sdraw/README.md

 The cursor can be controlled with mouse, keyboard or gamepad.
 You can install this application via browser (PWA) and it will work offline just fine, there is no server component involved.

+You can try an instance [here](https://sdraw.synacek.org) or easily deploy your own.

 </div>
 </div>